kangqiao-ctrl/Sparkov_Data_Generation/README.md

 The generation code is originally based on code by [Josh Plotkin](https://github.com/joshplotkin/data_generation).
 Change log of modifications to original code are below.

 ## Change Log

+### v1.0b (KQ)

+- New functions:
+    - Add optionl static merchants profile generation
+    - Provide new fraud scenarios (compromised merchants), inspired by [Fraud Detection Handbook](https://fraud-detection-handbook.github.io/fraud-detection-handbook/Chapter_3_GettingStarted/SimulatedDataset.html)
+    - Provide new logic to generate customer/merchants coordinates

+- Optimized some logic of the software
+- A notebook for checking the newly added features is provided

 ### v1.0